 - Standby generator upgrades

-- Electrical upgrades (MCC Panels)

 - Ferric system upgrades (tank and piping replacement)

-- Biosolids handling and digester refurbishment

 - Influent channel repairs

 Summary and Update of Notice of Modifications Completed

 Through the facility ECA, MECP has given System Owners the ability to complete low risk changes to a treatment plant without requiring approval from the MECP.
 These modifications are documented on a Notice of Modification form and are signed off by the Owner or delegate of the system.
 Any pre-authorized modifications must be reported on annually to the MECP.